 You are employed in a 'position of trust' in respect of all children connected to GEMS.
-All relationships developed with children will be as agents of the company and as such no personal relationships will be permitted outside the remit of the service.
+All relationships developed with children will be as agents of the company and as such, no personal relationships will be permitted outside the remit of the service.

 This means that adults should always maintain appropriate professional boundaries and avoid behaviours which might be misinterpreted by others.
 They should report and document any incident with this potential.
-See GEMS Safer Working Practice Guidance APPENDIX F.
+See GEMSNET Policies & Documents - Safer Working Practice Guidance (GEMS employee access only)

-9. SAFE WORKING PRACTICE/STAFF CODE OF CONDUCT
+9. SAFER WORKING PRACTICE/MOE STAFF CODE OF CONDUCT

-GEMS Safer Working Practice Guidance is attached as Appendix F. This provides practical guidance to all adults on which behaviours potentially constitute safe practice and which behaviours should be avoided.
+GEMS Safer Working Practice Guidance provides practical guidance to all adults on which behaviours constitute safe practice and which behaviours should be avoided.
 The document seeks to ensure that the responsibilities of senior leaders of educational settings towards children and staff are discharged by raising awareness of illegal, unsafe, unprofessional and unwise behaviour.
 It should assist staff to monitor their own standards and practice and reduce the risk of allegations being made against them.
 This guidance supplements the UAE Ministry of Education Code of Conduct for Education Professionals in General Education.
+See GEMSNET Policies & Documents - Safer Working Practice Guidance (GEMS employee access only)